-Scotland’s vaccine passport scheme creates ‘chaos’ as hundreds are refused entry
+Scotland's vaccine passport scheme 'chaos' as hundreds refused entry.

 According to the Scottish Hospitality Group, an entity that represents night-time entertainment venues in the country, Scotland’s first weekend using the vaccine passport scheme has been “an unmitigated disaster”.